Abstract factory pattern: Overview

 This makes a class independent of how its objects are created.
 A class may be configured with a factory object, which it uses to create objects, and the factory object can be exchanged at runtime.

 Definition

-The Design Patterns book describes the abstract factory pattern as "an interface for creating families of related or dependent objects without specifying their concrete classes."
+Design Patterns describes the abstract factory pattern as "an interface for creating families of related or dependent objects without specifying their concrete classes."

 Usage

-The factory determines the actual concrete type of object to be created, and it is here that the object is actually created.
+The factory determines the concrete type of object to be created, and it is here that the object is actually created.
 However, the factory only returns a reference (in Java, for instance, by the new operator) or a pointer of an abstract type to the created concrete object.

 This insulates client code from object creation by having clients request that a factory object create an object of the desired abstract type and return an abstract pointer to the object.